Service Trust Agreement

 The Service Trust (via the Service Trust Agreement) charges the firm $1.4m in fees.

 The business cannot share ‘personal services income’.
 However, the service trust ‘income’ is not personal services income.
-This is because the service trust is a separate business to the firm’s practice.
+This is because the service trust is a separate business from the firm’s practice.
 The service trust operates on an ‘arm’s length basis’.
-Therefore, the income is distributed to the spouse, children and other beneficiaries related to the business owners.
+Therefore, the income is distributed to the spouse, children, and other beneficiaries, including the business owners.

 Does the ATO like ‘markups’ in service trusts?